pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Events with plugin Resources and Scheduling', displaying a green infobox saying 'The plugin Resources and Scheduling is now active' as well as a list of events for which the plugin can be enabled or disabled.](../assets/screens/resources-scheduling/plugin-events.png "Events with plugin Resources and Scheduling")

 Both buttons take you to a page listing the organizer's events.
-Check the event series with which you want to use the plugin and click the :btn:Save: button.
+Check every event series with which you want to use the plugin and click the :btn:Save: button.

 Alternatively, in order to enable the plugin for an individual event series, navigate to :navpath:Your event series → :fa3-wrench: Settings → Plugins:.
 Search the "Resources and Scheduling" plugin in the list and click the :btn:Enable: button.